noyoshi/redundency-detector/README.md

 much simpler, since we do not have to keep the packets around after consuming them, and don't have to worry about evicting data.

+Throughout the code we use a few macros. `ERROR` and `check` in particular.
+`ERROR` prints the line it was on and exits with 1. `check` checks the return value of whatever it is wrapping, and if it is not valid (< 0), it calls `ERROR`.